-Truelove is a smaller company, but they deserve some more publicity!
-They have good quality products at a reasonable price and also fantastic customer service.
-They only sell a few types of harnesses, leashes, collars, and shoes but those come in different sizes and colors and they continuously work on adding new products to their portfolio.
+Truelove has good quality products at a reasonable price and also fantastic customer service!
+They only sell a few types of harnesses, leashes, collars, and shoes but those come in different sizes and colors.

 This Truelove harness has an interesting design with straps on the side and with a padded chest part which is similar to the material of the other padded Truelove harnesses.